Waelr1985/multi-agent-teams/README.md

-# Finxter Academy - Building complex multi-agent teams and setups using LangGraph.
+# Building complex multi-agent teams and setups using LangGraph.

 This repository contains the finished code for the "Building complex multi-agent teams and setups using LangGraph" course on the Finxter Academy.
 Head over to the Finxter academy to enroll in the course with both written and video tutorials.